-In November 2021 we announced the nomination of SYNB1353, a novel, orally administered, non-systemically absorbed live biotherapeutic drug candidate engineered to consume methionine in the GI tract thereby lowering tHcy in HCU patients and potentially allowing an increase in natural protein intake.
-SYNB1353 was developed as part of a research collaboration with Ginkgo and is currently in IND-enabling studies.
-We hold worldwide development and commercialization rights to SYNB1353, which is expected to begin clinical development and report Phase 1 data in healthy volunteers in the second half of 2022.
+In November 2021 we announced the nomination of SYNB1353, a novel, orally administered, non-systemically absorbed live biotherapeutic drug candidate engineered to consume methionine, a precursor of homocysteine, in the GI tract thereby lowering tHcy in HCU patients.
+The rationale for this approach includes the methionine-restricted diet which is a standard of care in HCU to lower and control homocysteine levels.
+SYNB1353 was developed as part of a research collaboration with Ginkgo.
+We hold worldwide development and commercialization rights to SYNB1353.
+In November 2022, we announced proof of mechanism was achieved based on the positive findings from a Phase 1 study in healthy volunteers using a dietary model of homocystinuria, which showed that SYNB1353 reduced plasma methionine by metabolizing methionine and preventing its absorption in the GI tract.
+To date, the FDA has granted SYNB1353 Fast Track, Orphan Drug, and Rare Pediatric Disease designations as a potential treatment for HCU.